 Category: National journey planning.
 License: NLOD

 The stops referred to are defined in the national stop registry.
-It's possible to log in with the "guest"/"guest"-account to view the content or use the geocoder, or NeTEx dump to extract what you may be looking for.
+It's possible to view the content without an account.
+You can also use the geocoder or NeTEx dump to extract what you may be looking for.

 The stop identifiers are unique across all the datasets.
 Regardless of the data source.

 The richness of the data depends on the source data from the respective county or operator.
 All parties are required to submit their data in the NeTEx format, in accordance with the Norwegian NeTEX profile, but unfortunately, we're not there yet.

 NeTEx (Network and Timetable Exchange) is an XML-based format for sharing public transport data.
 It is a CEN-standard and is slated to become an EU standard for national datasets.

 * GTFS basic does not use extended route types. ** Despite a number of counties being merged in 2020 the affected datasets continue to be delivered separately. *** Parts of northern Trøndelag missing. **** Tertitten, Setesdalsbanen, Thamshavnbanen, Krøderbanen, Gamle Vossebanen.